 The Trial (O Processo)

 While attending a Berlinale screening of the documentary The Trial, the general feeling among the Brazilians that were there (most of the audience, I presume) was collective desolation.
-The reception to Maria Augusta Ramos’s film was extremely positive, with lots of clapping and praising from the audience during the Q&A, and there was a shared understanding in the air.
+The reception to Maria Augusta Ramos’s film was extremely positive, with lots of clapping and praise from the audience during the Q&A, and there was a shared understanding in the air.
 Ever since a parliamentary coup (with full support of a rotten media) impeached President Dilma Rousseff in 2016 and replaced her with Vice President Michel Temer (who in turn was accused of corruption), Brazil is no longer a democracy, and we know it.

 Ramos told us she began shooting her film 10 days before the initial Congress vote, and while she didn’t gain access to the Chamber of Deputies where the impeachment process began (the images we see from there are public material), she was allowed to film at the Federal Senate after the Chamber voted in favor of the impeachment and the motion passed.
 In the end, she had an unbelievable amount of 450 hours of material which finally got edited down to a concise 137 minutes.
 Aiming at a wholly observational, fly-on-the-wall approach, the result is an authentic courtroom drama presented without any narration or exclusive interviews.
 With so much being said on both sides of the trial, there is no need for commentary.